mhndev/shamsi/README.md

-Add the ServiceProvider to the providers array in app/config/app.php 'Majid\Shamsi\ShamsiServiceProvider'

-feel free to use each function which is introduced here :
+Add the ServiceProvider to the providers array in app/config/app.php 'Majid\Shamsi\ShamsiServiceProvider' you can use each function which is introduced here :
 [jdf official web site](http://jdf.scr.ir/rahnama/?t=jadvalha) just by this syntax :
 ```php